perladvent/perldotcom/content/article/_pub_2000_05_p5pdigest_THISWEEK-20000528.md

 ### [Regex Engine Enhancements]{#Regex_Engine_Enhancements}

-Ben Tilly, Ilya Zakharevich, and FranÃ§ois DÃ©sarmÃ©nien had a discussion about an alternative implementation of the regex engine.
+Ben Tilly, Ilya Zakharevich, and François Désarménien had a discussion about an alternative implementation of the regex engine.
 I'm going to try to summarize the necessary background as briefly as possible.